Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Rosemary Boeglin, Assistant Press Secretary

-Boeglin served as a spokesperson for the Biden-Harris Transition and the Biden-Harris Campaign.
-She previously served as the Northeast Press Secretary for Senator Bernie Sanders’ presidential campaign, and as a Deputy Press Secretary for New York City Mayor Bill de Blasio.
+Boeglin served as a spokesperson for the Biden-Harris Transition and the Biden-Harris campaign.
+She previously served as the Northeast Press Secretary for Sen. Bernie Sanders’ presidential campaign, and as a Deputy Press Secretary for New York City Mayor Bill de Blasio.

 How are you doing amid this difficult time?